lynx-x-ray-observatory/soxs/doc/source/users_guide/instrument.rst

 The PSF model, response files, and background models are used from the `SIXTE <https://www.sternwarte.uni-erlangen.de/research/sixte/index.php>`_ software package.
 The WFI detector consists of four chips laid out in a 2x2 shape with a field of view of approximately 40 arcminutes, and the X-IFU detector has a single hexagonal shape with an approximate diameter of 5 arcminutes.

 Chandra
 ~~~~~~~

 For simulating *Chandra* observations, a number of instrument specifications are
 available.
-All specifications assume a 10-meter focal length, 0.5-arcsecond Gaussian
+All specifications assume a 10-meter focal length, dithering, and
-PSF, dithering, and 0.492-arcsecond pixels.
+0.492-arcsecond pixels.
+They also include a simplified model for the on and
+off-axis *Chandra* PSF.

+The default instrumental background in SOXS for the *Chandra* ACIS-I models is
+the *Chandra*/ACIS-I particle background.
+For ACIS-S, the ACIS-I background is
+used for the front-illuminated chips, and a model provided by Andrea Botteon
+from `Botteon et al. 2017 <http://adsabs.harvard.edu/abs/2017arXiv170707038B>`_
+is used for the back-illuminated chips.
+Currently, the gratings instrument
+models do not have instrumental backgrounds included.

 ACIS-I
 ######